cccbr/runningatower/content/docs/050-healthsafety/index.md

 Bells should not be left up between ringing sessions, especially where access to the bell and ringing chambers is not secured.

-Turning clappers when bells are up should be avoided in all but exceptional cases, such as heavy bells that are extremely difficult / impossible to rise right-sided.
+Turning clappers when bells are up should be avoided in all but exceptional cases, such as heavy bells that are extremely difficult/impossible to rise right-sided.

 Many churches are insured through the [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/).